Alexever17/novelslist/README.md

 ## Roadmap

-Live preview will be updated constantly thorugh development.
+Live preview will be updated constantly through development.
 A finished MVP version of the website will be up on: 15.12.2019 Future Version will be announced at a later date.